FSFTN/Ubuntu-Custom-Distro-Instructions/README.md

 # Instructions for Customizing Ubuntu
 This is just instructions for customizing Ubuntu with needed packages

-Install Ubuntu customisation kit (UCK) and tools for creating a hybrid copy
+Install Ubuntu Customisation Kit (UCK) and tools for creating a hybrid copy
 ---------------------------------------------------------------------------

 ```bash